pawel-b/spring-vaadin-jpa-example/README.md

 Example of Spring 3 + Spring Security 3 + Vaadin 7 + JPA(Hibernate) + Envers + Joda Time web application

-This is just an example how those framework and libraries can work together:
+This is just an example how those framework and libraries can work together quite nicely:
 - Spring 3 for DI and other nice stuff
 - Spring Security for auth*
 - Vaadin for UI